Priyanga Burford

+Priyanga Burford is an English actress, narrator, and writer.
+She is known for her TV work in UKIP: The First 100 Days (2015), Innocent (2017), and Steeltown Murders (2023).
+She has also performed on stage, including in the premiere production of Consent at the Royal National Theatre in 2017.

+Career

+Screen

-Priyanga Burford is a British actress, narrator and writer.
-Her acting credits include roles in No Time to Die, A Long Way Down, A Rather English Marriage, The Thick of It, Silent Witness and Casualty.
+Burford's screen acting credits include roles in No Time to Die, A Long Way Down, A Rather English Marriage, The Thick of It, Silent Witness, and Casualty.

 In 2015 she starred in the Channel 4 mockumentary UKIP: The First 100 Days in which she played the fictional Deepa Kaur, the first Asian woman to be elected as a UK Independence Party Member of Parliament.

+In 2017, she appeared in King Charles III, a future history television film adapted by Mike Bartlett from his play of the same name.
+She plays Mrs Stevens, Leader of the Opposition.

+In 2021, she starred in the second season of the ITV crime drama Innocent.

+She played Sita Anwar in the 2023 four-part BBC series Steeltown Murders, which dramatises a true crime story of the cold case investigation into a serial killer in Port Talbot, Wales, in the 1970s.

+Stage

 In 2017, she appeared in the premiere production of Consent at the Royal National Theatre, London.

-In 2017, she starred in King Charles III as Mrs Stevens, Leader of the Opposition in a 2017 future history television film adapted by Mike Bartlett from his play of the same name.
-In it, she convinces the King to not grant royal assent to law regarding the freedom of the press, which in turn causes a constitutional crisis.
-In 2021, she starred in series 2 of the ITV crime drama Innocent.